andrasq/node-quickq/Readme.md

 Change Log
 ----------

-- 0.9.5 - do not include benchmark among the tests
+- 0.9.5 - do not include benchmark among the tests, propagate concurrency change to scheduler

 Todo